Skip to main content

 Itasca County, MinnesotaLimited DataMesotrophic

 A TSI near 47 places Unnamed Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Within the 141 graded lakes of Itasca County, Unnamed Lake sits at rank 106, near the bottom of the county list.
+Unnamed Lake sits at rank 104 of 141 in Itasca County, in the lower half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2020-05-05.
 Grade methodology: LakeGrade methodology.